 We’ve combed through it to bring you our suggestions for what to prioritize.
 Check our list of top picks below, which include a certain Oscar-winning black-and-white film, a doc about a Panamanian jazz group, a Costa Rican romantic tale about a contemporary dancer, a Guatemalan drama about gay conversion therapy, and even an anniversary screening of one of Edward James Olmos‘ greatest performances.

 José is a 19-year-old who lives with his mother in Guatemala, one of the world’s most dangerous, religious, and impoverished countries.
 He spends his days on crowded buses and delivering food on the streets.
-Resigned to his fate, he plays with his cellphone during free time, going on dating apps, and hooking up in street corners.
-When he meets Luis, he is thrust into a dimension of passion, pain and self-reflection.
+Resigned to his fate, he plays with his cellphone during free time, goes on dating apps, and hooks up in street corners.
+When he meets Luis, he is thrust into a dimension of passion, pain, and self-reflection.

 Cynthia Shank, Autumn Shank, Ava Shank and Annalis Shank appear in The Sentence by Rudy Valdez, an official selection of the U.S. Documentary Competition at the 2018 Sundance Film Festival.
 Courtesy of Sundance Institute.